PoisotLab/ms_networkary_classifiers/README.md

 ## Effect of training set bias on performance

+In @fig:biasmccinf, we present the response of MCC and informedness to (i) four levels of network connectance and (ii) a gradient of training set bias, for the four component models as well as the ensemble.
+All models reached a higher performance on more connected networks, and using more biased training sets (with the exception of ridge regression, whose informedness decreased in performance with training set bias).
+In all cases, informedness was extremely high, which is an expected consequence of the fact that this is the value we optimized to determine the cutoff.
+MCC increased with training set bias, although this increase became less steep with increasing connectance.
+Interestingly, the ensemble almost always outclassed its component models.

 ![TODO](figures/bias_mcc_inf.png){#fig:biasmccinf}

+In @fig:biasrocpr, we present the same information as @fig:biasmccinf, this time using ROC-AUC and PR-AUC.
+ROC-AUC is always high, and does not vary with training set bias.
+On the other hand, PR-AUC shows very strong responses, increasing with training set bias.
+It is notable here that two classifiers that seemed to be performing well (Decision Tree and Random Forest) based on their MCC are not able to reach a high PR-AUC even at higher connectances.
+As in
+@fig:biasmccinf, the ensemble outperforms its component models.

 ![TODO](figures/bias_roc_pr.png){#fig:biasrocpr}

+Based on the results presented in @fig:biasmccinf and @fig:biasrocpr, it seems that informedness and ROC-AUC are not necessarilly able to discriminate between good and bad classifiers (although this result may be an artifact for informedness, as it has been optimized when thresholding).
+On the other hand, MCC and PR-AUC show a strong response to training set bias, and may therefore be more useful at model comparison.

 ## Required amount of positives to get the best performance

+The previous results revealed that the measure of classification performance responds both to the bias in the training set *and* to the connectance of the network; from a practical point of view, assembling a training set requires to withold positive information, which in ecological networks are very scarce (and typically more valuable than negatives, on which there is a doubt).
+For this reason, across all values of connectance, we measured the training set bias that maximized a series of performance measures.
+When this value is high, the training set needs to skew positive in order to get a good model; when this value is about 0.5, the training set needs to be artificially balanced to optimize the model performance.
+These results are presented in @fig:optimbias.

 ![TODO](figures/optim_mcc_inf.png){#fig:optimbias}

+Interestingly, as long as the connectance of the network was above $\approx 0.1$, the optimal prevalence in the training set is 0.5, *i.e.* as many positives as negatives.
+Low connectance is usually achieved for very large networks, due to the scaling relationship between richness and links [@MacDonald2020RevLin].
+Therefore, larger networks may require *more* biasing of the training set in order to be optimally predicted, whereas smaller, more connected networks may not.
+It is worth noting that the optimal bias for the training set stabilizes at 0.5 regardless of connectance *and* model *and* measure of model evaluation.
 # Guidelines for prediction

+INF because we trust positives more than negative, but check with MCC

+PR-AUC

+usually default to training set bias of 0.5

 # References